Neural-PBIR Reconstruction of Shape, Material, and Illumination: Results

 \subsection{Real Data}

 To further demonstrate the robustness of our method, we captured five real scenes under indoor lighting and again compared the reconstruction quality with \mii and \nvdiff.
 For each scene, we use around 200 measured images for training and 10--20 for testing.
 We place a checkerboard beneath the object for the geometric calibration of camera parameters.
+For each object, we manually annotate an object 3D bounding box to crop the reconstructed meshes to focus the comparisons on the object of interest.
 In addition, we measure ground truth environment map (which we use for evaluation only) for each scene using an HDR 360 camera.
 As there are no ground truth foreground masks while our baselines require them, we use masks generated in our surface reconstruction stage (\S\ref{ssec:ours_surface}).

 We compare the qualities of reconstructions produced by our method and the baselines using novel-view renderings (since we do not have the GTs).
 As shown in \cref{fig:ours_real_nv}, our reconstructions produce detailed renderings that closely resemble the GTs, while \mii and \nvdiff's results suffer from various artifacts (\eg lacking details and bumpy surfaces).
 In addition, to evaluate the quality of reconstructed object shape and reflectance, we compare renderings under captured GT illumination in \cref{fig:ours_real_relit}.
 The quantitative comparison is summarized in \cref{tab:ours_real_table} where we achieve the best novel-view synthesis results under both the reconstructed and the captured environment maps.
 We show qualitative comparison under novel-illumination in \cref{fig:ours_real_relit_wild}.